Simple Living With Nature

 Pine Salve With Infused Pine Oil

-Pine salve is a perfect winter herbal remedy for dry skin and has an amazing winter pine smell.
-Made with infused pine oil, this is an easy-to-make herbal salve that will moisturize and heal winter skin ailments while offering aromatherapy benefits, too!
-Foraging Pine Needles Pine needles are readily available in most areas for winter…
+Pine salve is a perfect winter herbal skin care for dry skin and has an amazing winter pine smell.
+Made with infused pine oil, this is an easy-to-make herbal salve that moisturizes and soothes winter skin while offering aromatherapy, too!
+Foraging Pine Needles Pine needles are readily available in most areas for winter foraging when…

 Read More »